 The AIHA coaching staff will assign players to teams based on their skill level, to ensure teams are fair/balanced throughout the league.

 When Does The Season Start?

-The 2022 Super League season will begin on April 3rd 2022 at Botany, however you must register now to secure your spot – there are only a limited amount of places on each team!
+The first round will begin in before the term 1 school holidays 2023, with the exact schedule made available early in the new year, however you must register now to secure your spot – there are only a limited amount of places on each team!

 The full schedule will be made available in March, on our scheduling website: www.aucklandicehockeyhub.co.nz

 Simply bring your Learn to Play concession card or pay the casual rate of $20.00 per game.

 Registrations are processed on AIHA’s Club Management software, esportsdesk.
 You must register to play and be assigned to a team.
 Players who do not register will not be able to compete in the 2023 season.